devustine/COS101/fullnotes/03_computer-hardward-components.md

 # Introduction to Computer Hardware Components

-# Introduction to Computer Hardware - Lecture Transcript

-Hi everyone, and welcome to our second session.
-In this session, we are going to be discussing introduction to computer hardware.

-Before we begin, let me walk you through the learning objectives.
-The first is to discuss the basic components of the computer system, including input and output devices, central processing units (also known as processors), memory, and storage devices.
-We will also identify the different types of input and output devices, and explain the role of a processor in a computer system.

 ## What is Computer Hardware?

 Computer hardware refers to the physical parts of a computer that we can see.
 We can see the monitor, mouse, keyboard, and if you open up the computer, you can also see the CPU (processor), memory, and power supply.
 These are things we're going to be discussing.